syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Enable-Persistence.md

 # State Persistence

-State Persistence is to maintain the grid state in browser's [local storage](http://www.w3schools.com/html/html5_webstorage.asp#) even if browser refresh or move to next page.
+The state persistence is to maintain the grid state in browser's [local storage](http://www.w3schools.com/html/html5_webstorage.asp#) even if browser refresh or move to next page.
 State persistence stores Grid's model object in local storage while defining `enable-persistence` as true.

 I>  [localStorage](http://www.w3schools.com/html/html5_webstorage.asp#) is not supported below IE9 then grid state persistence technique is fallback to [cookie](http://www.w3schools.com/js/js_cookies.asp#).

 ## List of properties are not Persisted by default

-The following properties are not included while maintaining Grid state in local storage to keep localStorage compact.
+The following properties are not included while maintaining grid state in local storage to keep localStorage compact.

 * Query
 * isEdit